 - Weird Tax Situations for Fellowship Recipients

-This article is for US citizens and resident aliens, and I’ve made the assumption that you are not, in addition to being a fellow, a farmer, fisherman, or business owner/self-employed, that you do not have any household employees, and that your adjusted gross income is less than $150k.
+This article is for US citizens, permanent residents, and resident aliens living and working in the US, and I’ve made the assumption that you are not, in addition to being a fellow, a farmer, fisherman, or business owner/self-employed, that you do not have any household employees, and that your adjusted gross income is less than $150k.
 (There are additional factors at play for these groups with respect to calculated estimated tax due.)

 The IRS expects to receive tax payments from you throughout the year, not just in the spring when you file your tax return.